thomas-lehmann-private/hyperion-task-processor/README.md

 ## Issues

 If you are using the tool and find things please report an issue but please check before that the issue isn't already there.
-The issue tracker is [here](https://github.com/thomas-lehmann-private/hyperion/issues).
+The issue tracker is [here](https://github.com/thomas-lehmann-private/hyperion-task-processor/issues).

 Please do not assign tags (please leave that to me).
 Thank you.
 Please also provide concrete examples that I'm able to reproduce the problem.

 ## Discussions

-Please feel to start/contribute in discussions at https://github.com/thomas-lehmann-private/hyperion/discussions.
+Please feel to start/contribute in discussions [here](https://github.com/thomas-lehmann-private/hyperion-task-processor/discussions).

 ## Documentation

-The current documentation will be [here](https://thomas-lehmann-private.github.io/hyperion/).
+The current documentation will be [here](https://thomas-lehmann-private.github.io/hyperion-task-processor/).
 Have a look at the top menu under menu entry **Index**.
 As mentioned the tool is not yet production ready - so please be patient - there will be detailed documentation **and** examples.